ArnulfoPerez/Drawing-Interactive-Maps-in-R/README.md

 # Drawing-Interactive-Maps-in-R
-Tutorials for how to draw interactive maps in R
+Tutorials on packages `leaflet` and `plotly` for how to draw interactive maps in R.